1945 Liechtenstein general election

 General elections were held in Liechtenstein on 29 April 1945.
 Following the "silent elections" of 1939, they were the first to use the new proportional representation system.
 The Progressive Citizens' Party won eight of the 15 seats in the Landtag, but remained in coalition with the Patriotic Union.
+Voter turnout was 94.1%, although only male citizens were allowed to vote.

+The elections were originally set to be held in 1943, as per the constitution of Liechtenstein.
+However, at the request of both parties, Franz Joseph II extended the government's term indefinitely while there was ongoing threat from Nazi Germany, primarily to prevent the German National Movement in Liechtenstein (VDBL) from gaining seats in the Landtag.

 Electoral system

 Previously voters had chosen members of the Landtag by writing the names of as many candidates on the ballot paper as there were seats in their constituency.
 In the new system, parties put forward lists of candidates.
 The lists served as the ballot papers, with voters submitting their favoured list to the ballot box.
 Voters could also change the lists by crossing out names and adding others from other lists.
 After the number of seats a party had won was decided, the candidates who had received the most votes after the voter amendments were elected.

 The threshold had been set at 18%, considered to be very high, primarily in order to prevent Nazi parties such as the German National Movement in Liechtenstein (VDBL) from gaining seats in the Landtag.